Experiential Futures Sandbox │Imagination Curriculum

 Status: January 2026, Ongoing

-The Protopian Futures Curriculum is a youth-centered learning experience designed to strengthen imagination, hope, and resilience as skills—not personality traits.
+The Experiential Futures Sandbox is a youth-centered learning experience designed to strengthen imagination, hope, and resilience as skills—not personality traits.
 Rather than asking young people to predict or fix the future, the curriculum invites them to rehearse futures that are still marginal but deeply possible.

 The program integrates playful, embodied imagination practices with ethical AI literacy, positioning technology as a landscape for agency rather than an authority over outcomes.
 AI is used to help participants visualize possibility, translate intangible ideas into sensory form, and critically examine how values and data shape what futures feel visible.